Ocean Bay Apartment (Bayside) Sandy Resiliency & Renewal Program,

 Far Rockaways, Queens, New York

 In the aftermath of Hurricane Sandy in 2013 NYCHA embarked on a recovery program by performing extensive building damage assessments, installing temporary electrical switchgear, and temporary mobile boilers to restore the habitability of the residential buildings in the most severely affected developments.
 NYCHA is now in the second phase, the long-term “Sandy Resiliency & Renewal Program”.
-MDSA is providing architectural services along with its team of engineering consultants to provide permanent solutions to prevent future damage from hurricane or flooding events at the Ocean Bay Apartments (Bayside) housing complex.
+MDSA provided architectural services along with its team of engineering consultants to design permanent solutions to prevent future damage from hurricane or flooding events at the Ocean Bay Apartments (Bayside) housing complex.

 The Ocean Bay Apartments (Bayside) complex is comprised of 24 apartment buildings with 1,395 apartments providing housing for over 6,000 residents located on a 32-acre site.
 The complex consists of twenty 7-story buildings around the perimeter of two city blocks, and four 9-story buildings centrally located within the sites.